How to Qualify as a Full Status or Principal Real Estate Agent

 - A 6-month NQF4 course, register here

-If you are doing the NQF4 or the NQF4 RPL course, and cannot provide proof that you have passed Mathematics and a 2nd South African language at a Matric level, then you will need to purchase the relevant bridging courses through PropAcademy.
-The NQF Level 3 Functional Mathematics Course and/or the NQF Level 3 Literacy Course.
+Suppose you are doing the NQF4 or the NQF4 RPL course and cannot provide proof that you have passed Mathematics and a 2nd South African language at a Matric level.
+In that case, you will need to purchase the relevant bridging courses through PropAcademy.
+The NQF Level 4 Functional Mathematics Course and the NQF Level 4 Literacy Course.

 Step 4: Professional Designated Exam Level 4 (PDE4)

-To become a Full Status estate agent, you must write and pass the EAAB’s PDE4 exam.
+To become a property practitioner, you must write and pass The Authority’s PDE4 exam.

-This is a 4-hour open book exam written through the EAAB.
+This is a 4-hour open-book exam written through The Authority.
 Check the next exam date by clicking here.
-Bookings for this exam open 6 weeks prior.
+Bookings for this exam open six weeks prior.

-- As soon as you receive your NQF4 competency certificate from SSETA, book for your PDE4 exam with the EAAB.
+- As soon as you receive your NQF4 competency certificate from SSETA, book for your PDE4 exam with The Authority

-- Brush up on the knowledge you will require to pass the exam, this course has maintained it’s 100% pass rate.
+- Brush up on the knowledge required to pass the exam; this course has maintained its 100% pass rate.

 - Write and pass this exam.

-- Go out and celebrate – you are now a Full Status Estate Agent!
+- Go out and celebrate – you are now a property practitioner!

 Step 5: CPD Points